sunpy/sunpy/doc/source/dev.rst

 This will test the example code to make sure it runs correctly, it can be executed
 using: ::

-  sphinx-build -t doctest -b doctest ./ _build
+  sphinx-build -t doctest -b doctest ./ ../_build

 from inside the ``doc/source`` folder.